Extensible autonomous transactions in the world of microservices

 - Software engineers and software architects

-Over the last decade or so, there has been a strong movement toward a flexible style of building large systems that have lately been called microservices.
-When you move to microservices, the data distribution becomes the biggest problem.
-How to move data transactionally in a distributed architecture of hundreds of microservices while keeping the system in a consistent state. how do we provide services with the data they require correctly in minimal time.
-This talk describes the similar problem we faced while scaling the services at Nexmo and how are we solving it.
+Over the last decade or so, there’s been a strong movement toward a flexible style of building large systems that have lately been called microservices.
+When you move to microservices, data distribution becomes the biggest problem: how to move data transactionally in a distributed architecture of hundreds of microservices while keeping the system in a consistent state and how to provide services with the data required correctly in minimal time.

-Other ways to solve these problems are either keep a huge shared global database, which is the violation of microservice fundamentals or create an internal Death star in which failure in a single machine you didn’t even know existed can crash your entire system.
-These solutions are already in place and eventually becomes more and more difficult to modify and scale.
+Divya Nagar and Nicola Giacchetta faced a similar problem while scaling the services at Nexmo, the Vonage API Platform and they explore how the company is solving it.
+Other ways to solve these problems are to keep a huge shared global database, which is the violation of microservice fundamentals, or create an internal Death Star, in which failure in a single machine you didn’t even know existed can crash your entire system.
+These solutions are already in place and eventually become more and more difficult to modify and scale.

 What you'll learn

 - Learn to decouple the applications from the data layer and other data dependencies to reduce cascading system failures

 - Understand the data patterns and how to use them according to your system requirements